 Boolean field 1 for priority support.jpg

-3. In the field settings for the Boolean field, select Add next to Conditions.
+3. In the Boolean field settings, select Add next to Conditions.
 A dialog opens with the options to set the conditional logic.

-4. To ensure that users see the Priority Support add-on if they select either the Standard or Premium subscription, we have to set the conditional logic as below:
+4. To ensure that the Priority Support add-on is displayed to users if they select either the Standard or Premium subscription, we've set the conditional logic as below:

 If Subscriptions Tier <is one of> Standard or Premium <then show> Priority add-on